jason56917/jason56917/README.md

 ## Hi there 👋

-- Always learning and challenage
+- Always learning and challenage🤜

 <!--
 **jason56917/jason56917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.